 Congo Bars take Blondies to the Wild Side.
 There is nothing demur or sophisticated about either of these ultra-chewy, lip smacking bar cookies.
 They are unabashedly hedonistic, indulgent, and sensuous.
 Which of course strikes just the right note for summertime fun.

-Most Congo Bar recipes I have seen specify a 9- by 13-inch baking pan for this amount of batter.
+Most Congo Bar recipes I’ve seen specify a 9- by 13-inch baking pan for this same amount of batter.
 That will make a very thin Congo Bar, which is not my preference.
 This Congo Bar is big, bold, and extra chewy.

 vegetable oil spray or unsalted butter, to coat the pan